Dark Romance Age Gap

 When experience meets innocence and power is never equal

-Age gap in dark romance isn't about a few years' difference or gentle mentorship.
+Age gap in dark romance isn't a few years' difference or gentle mentorship.
 It's substantial gaps where the power imbalance is unavoidable and the older character's experience, wealth, or control shapes every interaction.
 The hero might be twice the heroine's age, established in ways she's not, with resources and influence that make resistance complicated.
-The dynamic explores what happens when desire crosses generational lines and neither party pretends the power is equal.
+Desire crosses generational lines and neither party pretends the power is equal.

-The appeal lies in the asymmetry.
+The asymmetry is the appeal.
 The older character knows exactly what he wants and how to get it.
 He's past the uncertainty of youth, often jaded or damaged in ways that make the heroine's relative innocence both compelling and dangerous to corrupt.
-She might be drawn to his authority, his certainty, or simply the intensity of being wanted by someone who's lived enough to know she's not a phase.
+She might be drawn to his authority, his certainty, or the intensity of being wanted by someone who's lived enough to know she's not a phase.
 The age gap creates automatic forbidden territory, especially when complicated by professional or familial connections.

-What makes this combination work in dark romance is the refusal to soften the power differential.
+The refusal to soften the power differential is what makes this work in dark romance.
 The older character doesn't wait for the younger one to catch up or pretend they're on equal footing.
 He pursues what he wants with the confidence and ruthlessness that comes from experience.
-The relationship develops under the shadow of that imbalance, and the story explores whether genuine connection can exist when one person holds most of the cards.
+The relationship develops under that shadow, exploring whether genuine connection can exist when one person holds most of the cards.

 When experience meets innocence and power is never equal